Maggie Alphonsi

-Margaret Alphonsi MBE (born 20 December 1983) is an English former rugby union player who played as a flanker for Saracens W.R.F.C. and England before retiring in 2014.
-She was Sunday Times Sportswoman of the Year in 2010, and was inducted into the World Rugby Hall of Fame in November 2016 during the opening ceremonies for the Hall's first physical location in Rugby, Warwickshire.
+Margaret Omotayo Sanni Alphonsi MBE (born 20 December 1983) is an English former rugby union player who played as a flanker for Saracens W.R.F.C. and England before retiring in 2014.
+She was The Sunday Times Sportswoman of the Year in 2010, and was inducted into the World Rugby Hall of Fame in November 2016 during the opening ceremonies for the Hall's first physical location in Rugby, Warwickshire.

 Alphonsi was appointed a Member of the Order of the British Empire (MBE) in the 2012 Birthday Honours for services to rugby.

 Life

-Alphonsi was born in Lewisham, south London to single-parent family, and was born with club foot, which she had to overcome in order to play rugby.
+Alphonsi was born in Lewisham, south London, England to a single-parent family.
+She was born with a club foot, but she "trained so well on it" in order to play rugby.

-Alphonsi was named to the 2014 World Cup Dream Team.
-She retired shortly after England won the 2014 World Cup in France and now continues to coach and promote female participation and coaching in sport.
+Alphonsi was named in the 2014 World Cup Dream Team.
+She retired shortly after England won the 2014 World Cup in France and now coaches and promotes female participation and coaching in sport.

 She was a Rugby World Cup 2015 Ambassador and is an ambassador of several not-for-profits and charities including Peace One Day, Wooden Spoon, Sporting Equals and SKRUM which aims to give the youth of Africa hope for the future through rugby.

 She has played in two Rugby World Cups and in 2012 shared in a record seventh successive Six Nations title and a sixth Grand Slam in seven years.
 She won the Pat Marshall award from the Rugby Union Writers’ Club, where she pipped New Zealand captain, Richie McCaw, to become the first woman to claim the prize in its 50-year history.
 She joined Gareth Malone and other celebrities in making the 2014 Children in Need official single.

 Alphonsi attempted to qualify to compete in the 2016 Rio Olympics in the shot put.